All images © by Roberto Piperno, owner of the domain. Write to firstname.lastname@example.org.

 S. Maria in Cacaberis (S. Maria dei Calderari)

 In 1555 Pope Paul IV forced all the Jews of Rome and of Latium to move inside a walled enclosure (Ghetto) between Strada di Pescaria and the river.
-A similar quarter was created at Ancona and at Cavaillon in the Comtat Venaissin.
+Similar quarters were created at Ancona and at Cavaillon in the Comtat Venaissin.
 The small building at the centre of the square was a police station from which the papal guards checked that the Jews complied with the regulations which disciplined their lives.
 According to the papal bull Cum nimis absurdum, Jewish men had to wear a yellow bonnet and their women had to cover their heads

 with a yellow scarf; this last imposition was particularly insulting because prostitutes had to wear a similar scarf.
 In 1561 during the construction of the walls of the Ghetto fragments of gigantic statues of Castor and Pollux were found; they were restored and placed at Piazza del Campidoglio.